This is a short account of Leif's detour to the Hebrides as found in the Sagas.

 I was fine with this and I soon found out there was much more to life than hunting Polar Bears and being the captain of a Viking ship.

-*An archer or soldier would ride the pony to the battle and then get off the pony.
+An archer or soldier would ride one of agressive ponies into the battle and then get off the pony.
 They would put blades on their legs near their hooves and keep them by their sides.
 They were trained to rear up on their hind legs and kick the enemy with the blades, often killing them instantly.
-Or they put them on their back legs and tied the pony behind them.
+Also they put sometimes put blades on their back legs and tied the pony behind them.
 If the enemy came from behind the ponies would kick them.
-Actually they were trained to kick anybody that walked behind them so you had to be careful around those horses.
+Actually they were trained to kick anybody that walked behind them so you had to be very careful around those horses.

 They had a very thick neck and a very solid spine so soldiers could put a short lance on their foreheads (up to four feet long) that made them look like a unicorn.
 They would train a few of them to ram and kill the horses of the knights.
 Then they would kill the knights.
 The lance could go right through mail and shields and so it could easily kill knights.

-The horses would kill lots of enemy soldiers but unlike most dogs they would sometimes get confused and go the wrong direction and then they would kill the wrong soldiers.
-It must not have worked out because I never never seen killer ponies on either the BBC, PBS or the History channel.
+The horses would kill lots of enemy soldiers but unlike dogs they would sometimes get confused and go the wrong direction and then kill the wrong soldiers.
+It must not have worked out because I never have seen killer ponies on either the BBC, PBS or the History channel.

 Later they went the other way.
 This painting-

 - is from the 1400's but the fact of the matter is that dogs were raised the size of ponies.
 This painting is not an exaggeration of the size that the largest dogs were breed to.

 If you want to look for the location of this principality in the Hebrides then I can tell you what to look for.
 I think it is at the south west part of the Isle of Harris.